 All incoming first-year undergraduate students are required to live on campus.

-The live-on requirement is a commitment between the undergraduate students and the University of Alaska Fairbanks to enhance the students' experience and success.
-Living on campus for at least the first year is a significant advantage as you will be part of a community and make connections to other students, faculty, and staff.
-Living on campus also connects you to services that support you as you transition to college life at UAF.
+The live-on requirement is a commitment between the first-year students and the University of Alaska Fairbanks to enhance the students' experience and success.
+Living on campus for at least the first year gives students significant advantage as they will be part of a community and make connections to other students, faculty, and staff.
+Living on campus also connects students to services that support them as they transition to college life at UAF.

 Who is a first-year undergraduate student?

-A first-year undergraduate student enrolled in 9 credits or more, under the age of 21, you are required to live in a UAF residence hall for one academic year (fall/spring not including summer and winter breaks).
+A first-year undergraduate student is enrolled in 9 credits or more and under the age of 21 (this includes international students).
+You are required to live in a UAF residence hall for one academic year (fall/spring not including summer and winter breaks).

 What if I'm enrolling for the spring semester?

-Incoming spring transfer students who are still in their first matriculated year are required to live in a university residence hall and carry a traditional meal plan for the spring semester.
+Incoming spring transfer students who are still in their first matriculated year are required to live in a university residence hall.

 All undergraduate International students in their first year of study in the United States are required to live on campus their first year.
 Requests for permission to reside off-campus for other reasons are considered on their own merit, taking into account individual circumstances.